JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog
 ### Pre-Release (work-in-progress)
-- Move Starkey Inspire OS Checker into Extra Menu
+- Starkey: move Inspire OS Checker into Extra Menu
+- Oticon: add checker for Genie 2 2025+ and move previous checker (for 2024+) into Extra Menu

 ### v2025.01.29
 - Windows: using code page 65001 (UTF-8)